Exploring dynamical phase transitions with cold atoms in an optical cavity: Sensitivity to initial condition

-On the top panels of Fig.~\ref{fig:Icondition}(c) we measured the magnetization after $4~\mu$s of evolution on a polar projection of the Bloch sphere for different drive strengths $\Omega$, as we scan the initially prepared state $\vec{J}(0)$.
-In these plots the radial coordinate maps to the magnitude of the projection of $\vec{J}(0)$ on the equatorial plane (for $\langle \hat{J}_z(0) \rangle <0$ ) and the angle $\Delta\phi$ maps to the relative phase between the coherent drive and $\vec{J}(0)$ (see Appendices).
-As we increase the drive strength, the set of initial conditions that lead to the ferromagnetic phase shrinks (red region), whilst also becoming increasingly asymmetric about the south pole.
-Both of these features are in qualitative agreement with our theoretical calculations, shown on the lower panels on Figs.~\ref{fig:Icondition}(b), which take into account coupling inhomogeneities, dephasing and shot-to-shot fluctuations on $\Omega/(\chi N)$ during both the quench dynamics and state preparation.
+In the rightmost panels [Fig.~\ref{fig:Icondition}b)ii)-iv)], we plot the measured magnetization after $4~\mu$s of evolution using a polar projection of the Bloch sphere for different drive strengths $\Omega$, as we scan the initially prepared state $\boldsymbol{J}(0)$.
+Here, the radial coordinate maps to the magnitude of the projection of $\boldsymbol{J}(0)$ on the equatorial plane (for $\langle \hat{J}_z(0) \rangle <0$), and the angle $\Delta\phi$ maps to the relative phase between the coherent drive and $\boldsymbol{J}(0)$ (see Methods).
+As we increase the drive strength, the set of initial conditions that lead to the ferromagnetic phase shrinks (red region) while also becoming increasingly asymmetric about the south pole.
+Both of these features are in qualitative agreement with our theoretical calculations, also shown in Fig.~\ref{fig:Icondition}(c)(ii)-(iv), which take into account coupling inhomogeneities, dephasing and shot-to-shot fluctuations on $\Omega/(\chi N)$.
+Quantitative differences arise predominantly due neglecting axial motion of the atoms in the theoretical model.